alanng10/class-lang/Docue/Article/Infra/a.md

 and the entry module parameters info as argument.

 Infra maide that has return int value return 60 bits int value in 64 bit unsigned int.
-Null int value is represented as negative one 64 bit signed int.
+Null int value is represented as negative one 64 bit two complement int.